 Looking after a partner can bring its own unique challenges.
 Many carers speak about finding it hard to come to terms with the change in roles, despite the closeness looking after someone can bring.
 You may also feel a sense of loneliness if you have to take control of the finances, home and organising medical professionals if your partner is unable to.

 Remember no matter what you feel, your feelings are valid and taking time for yourself is incredibly important.
 If you are finding things hard, you are not alone.
-According to Carers UK research, almost half of carers say they’ve faced relationship difficulties because of their caring role.
+According to Carers UK research (https://www.carersuk.org/for-professionals/policy/policy-library/alone-caring), almost half of carers say they’ve faced relationship difficulties because of their caring role.

-We also have our Talk and Support service – a chance for you to talk about how you feel with a trained volunteer, most who also have had caring experience.
+We also have our Here to Talk service – a chance for you to talk about how you feel with a trained volunteer, most of whom also have had caring experience.
 To sign up, call us on 0800 181 4118, or email email@example.com

 Looking after a parent